CPunch/gopenfusion/README.md

 $ docker compose up
 ```

+The environment consists of a shard service, login service, redis && postgres containers. redis is used to pass login metadata between the login and shard services, while postgres is just used to store player accounts and characters.

 login server is hosted at `127.0.0.1:23000`, just join from your [favorite client](https://github.com/OpenFusionProject/OpenFusion/releases/latest)

 ## Generating structures